Posted on: December 15, 2016

 While design thinking and service design buzzwords are now penetrating the highest levels of the enterprise, I experience almost daily a level of confusion and uncertainty about what “all this” is!
 In many cases, even the initial client queries become rich conversations about best practices and realistic expectations.

 From those who respond, I’ve learned there are things we can do better next time.
-I’ve also learned there are a variety of reasons, often beyond my control that negatively impact an outcome.
+I’ve also learned there are a variety of reasons, often beyond my control that negatively impacts an outcome.

 From those who don’t reply, nothing improves.
 If you’re one of those who doesn’t reply, please think about why you are hiding behind email and voicemail.
 Is a simple 5 minute debrief or email reply something to fear?